 JEFF ADACHI ENVISIONED RICOCHET as an episode of a series (called DEFENDER) of independent films that shines a light on the work of public defenders fighting the injustices of the legal system.
 In this clip he provides some brief context for the film in a break from filming on location in October 2017.

-RICOCHET TELLS THE STORY of the historic trial following the tragic incident at Pier 14 in San Francisco – when a young woman named Kate Steinle was killed by the ricochet of a bullet accidentally fired by an undocumented immigrant, Jose Garcia Zarate.
-The incident sparked a political and media firestorm – spearheaded by the anti-immigrant rhetoric of presidential candidate Donald J. Trump – that rattled the nation, exploited the tragedy of a family, and demonized an innocent man in the process.
-RICOCHET weaves this background through the main narrative of the trial, led by a defense team from the San Francisco Public Defender’s Office featuring Chief Attorney Matt Gonzalez and Francisco Ugarte, Managing Attorney of their Immigration Defense Unit.
+RICOCHET TELLS THE STORY of the historic trial following the tragic incident at Pier 14 in San Francisco–when a young woman named Kate Steinle was killed by the ricochet of a bullet accidentally fired by an undocumented immigrant, José Garcia Zaraté.
+The incident sparked a political and media firestorm–spearheaded by the anti-immigrant rhetoric of presidential candidate Donald J. Trump–that rattled the nation, exploited the tragedy of a family, and demonized an innocent man in the process.
+Against this backdrop, RICOCHET follows the ensuing trial.
+The defense is led by a team from the San Francisco Public Defender’s Office featuring Chief Attorney Matt Gonzalez and Francisco Ugarte, Managing Attorney of their Immigration Defense Unit.
 They must overcome not only the prosecution in this case, but also the court of public opinion warped by political agendas and false media narratives.

 Ugarte notes that "RICOCHET helps us understand how a demagogue like Donald Trump was able to turn an inexplicable tragedy – the shooting death of Kate Steinle – into a powerful political movement grounded in anti-immigrant hysteria.
 But our legal team came together and focused on the physical evidence to prove the innocence of Jose Inés Garcia Zárate, and expose the false narrative.
 I am incredibly proud of the work we did in this case, and hopeful this film will help us avoid falling for the same xenophobic trap in the future."